Company Explainer Video: The 2026 Guide

 2D animation works well for abstract ideas

-If your product solves something invisible, like compliance workflows, financial logic, APIs, or backend automation, 2D animation gives you flexibility.
-You can visualize concepts that would be awkward or expensive to film.
+If your product solves something invisible, like compliance workflows, financial logic, or backend automation, 2D animation gives you room to move.
+You can visualize concepts that would be awkward or costly to film.

-It’s also useful when the brand needs a controlled visual system.
-Every color, icon, character, and transition can align with your identity.
+It also helps when the brand needs a controlled visual system, where every color, icon, character, and transition can align with your identity.

 Good fit for: